 As to the wealthy in America, they enjoy Life, Liberty and the pursuit of Happiness, but Black Americans do not.
 Here and now, business property owned by those with money and power, who can influence government policy, has been damaged as a part of the protest.
 Whether the damage to property is a proper means to the end being sought is for historians to judge, and whether it is a politically effective strategy is not the subject of this piece.
 One need not decide those issues to agree that there has been a breach of the most important social contract in America: The Declaration of Independence.

-A stable democracy is the best protection for the wealthy, because the People share equality and enjoy Life, Liberty and the pursuit of Happiness.
+A stable democracy is the best protection for the wealthy, because the People share equality and enjoy Life, Liberty and the pursuit of Happiness and need not take to the streets to protest violence against Black Americans.
 Those with money and power should ensure that the breach of this social contract is mended.
-In that world, Black families don’t fear the police, their children are safe, and they have hope.
+In that world, Black American families don’t fear the police, their children are safe, and they have hope.

 When the rich lack wisdom, they allow the People to live without political or economic justice, without fairness, and without hope, and the first to be affected will be people of color and the poor, but the affect without change will reach into the middle class.
 In that world, unrest boils over.